U.S. Rep. Larry Bucshon

 Special to the Tribune-Star

-Rep. Larry Bucshon is serving his second term in the U.S. House of Representatives.
-He is a former cardiovascular surgeon in Evansville and a resident of Newburgh.
+Rep. Larry Bucshon, a former heart surgeon in Evansville, is serving his second term in the U.S. House of Representatives.
+He a resident of Newburgh.